 Build a computer system that will interface with the switch to put in the data it needs in its Switch Data Store.
-This system will have a model of the Switch Data Store and will interface with the switching node to access and update the node's database, as shown in figure 7.

 Initial and ongoing provisioning will be done much faster than if the only interfaces on the system are the human interfaces or a serial link.